EXPLAINER: Federal charges against 3 cops in Floyd killing

-MINNEAPOLIS (AP) — Three former officers who were with Derek Chauvin during the arrest that led to George Floyd's killing face federal trial this week on charges they violated the Black man's civil rights.
-A jury was selected Thursday in the federal case against J. Kueng, Thomas Lane and Tou Thao.
+MINNEAPOLIS (AP) — Three former officers who were with Derek Chauvin during the arrest that led to George Floyd's killing are on trial on charges they violated the Black man's civil rights.
+In opening statements Monday, a prosecutor accused J. Kueng, Thomas Lane and Tou Thao of standing by as Chauvin "slowly killed George Floyd right in front of them."

+One defense attorney countered that Chauvin, the senior officer, called the shots that day.

 WHAT HAPPENED?